If you have a little boy and are a little nervous about penis care, we have you covered.

 What about those painful blows to the testicles?
 How do parents know if there’s any serious damage?

-“Certainly if there is any bruising or swelling, it does need medical attention and an emergency department would be the best bet as far as testicles,” she continues.
+“Certainly if there is any bruising or swelling, it does need medical attention and an emergency department would be the best bet,” she continues.
 “But if it’s just a small impact, everything’s okay and you can get to have a look … [if] there’s nothing obvious and it’s not tender to touch and it’s not prolonged, it’s probably all right.”

 A huge thanks to Dr Elysia Thornton-Benko for sharing her penis intel!